Meet the Team

 Meg is a master’s student at UNC-Wilmington in the USA and works in the Coral REEF (Reproduction and Evolutionary Ecology- Fogarty) Lab.
 Her research focuses on optimizing the light spectrum for coral recruits in their earliest life history stages.
 This research will help up-scale coral restoration efforts by using land-based nurseries to raise genetically diverse recruits from ex-situ coral spawning.
 Instagram: @meggg_vh

-Team Lead: Meg Van Horn
+Team Co-Lead: Meg Van Horn

 University of North Carolina - Wilmington